nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 ### Distributed Setup

-For setups where you need to interact with multiple CasparCG machines, or want a more resilient/scalable setup, package manager can be partially deployed in Docker, with just the workers running on each CasparCG machine.
+For setups where you need to interact with multiple CasparCG machines, or want a more resilient/scalable setup, Package Manager can be partially deployed in Docker, with just the workers running on each CasparCG machine.

 An example `docker-compose` of the setup is as follows: